topsoftrees/Homelabs/LetsDefend/SOC119 - Proxy - Malicious Executable File Detected.md

 - Looking at https://github.com/BloodHoundAD/BloodHound/releases doesn't show any malicious detections.
 - Looking at 140.82.121.4 doesn't show any detections but shows the address is based in Denmark and connected to GitHub.
 - While there lots of files 140.82.121.4 communicated with BloodHound's GitHub doesn't appear to be one of them.
-- The destination address doesn't show any relationships to BloodHound's GitHub.

 Since I'm familiar with GitHub, I looked up BloodHound's GitHub and was able to find the releases page.
 The URL does match the requested URL.